annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Scatterplot of standardized residuals

 The following scatterplot shows standardized residuals as a function of predicted LNMEDHVAL values.
-The distribution of residuals appears to demonstrate heteroscedasticity, as the variation in residuals is not uniform across predicted values.
+The distribution of residuals appears to show heteroscedasticity, as the variation in residuals is not uniform across predicted values.
 There are also a number of outlier values, which tend to be more positive towards lower predicted values and more negative towards higher predicted values.

 ```r